clelidm/MinCompSpin_BasisSearch128/README.md

  - **To compile:** `make`

  - **To Execute:** `make run` .
-This will use the datafile and variables that are specified in the makefile.
+This will use the datafile and number of variables that are specified in the makefile.

 To change datafile: open the makefile and replace the values of the two following variables at the very top of the file (an example is provided):
 >  - `datafile`: name of your datafile; this file must be placed in the folder `INPUT`